 Not only is it pretty but there are great places to eat and (of course) shop.
 There’s a massive H&M and you have to let curiosity get the better of you by visiting American Girl.
 For a complete shop/store listing click here.

-It has Macy’s and Bloomingdale’s, Apple, Tesla (in case you want to buy a car), Karen Millen, Kenneth Cole, Kitson and Tiffany & Co.
-There’s also Hollister, Angl, Victoria’s Secret and Zara.
+It has Macy’s, Bloomingdale’s AND Nordstrom’s, a HUGE Apple Store, Tesla (in case you want to buy a car) and high-end brands.
+It also has the usuals like Victoria’s Secret and Zara.
+More exciting for us Aussies is the Cotton On sighting as well as Typo.
 For a complete store listing click here.

 If you’re staying in Santa Monica you really don’t want to drive up to LA to shop.
 And you don’t need to because there’s great shopping right where you are.